orbeon/orbeon-forms-doc/xforms/xpath/standard-functions.md

 ## eXforms functions

+### Namespaces

+These functions are available in the `http://www.exforms.org/exf/1-0` namespace, usually associated with the `exf` prefix.

+### Functions

 eXForms was a suggested set of extensions to XForms 1.0, grouped into different modules.

 Orbeon Forms supports the `exf:mip` module, which includes the following functions:

 - `exf:relevant()`
 - `exf:readonly()`
 - `exf:required()`

-_NOTE: These functions will be available as part of XForms 2.0 support._
+_NOTE: XPath 2.0-compatible versions of these functions will be available as part of XForms 2.0._

 Orbeon Forms also supports the following from the *sorting module*: